Keith Baldrey and Richard Zussman break down the impacts smaller parties could have on the election result ahead of Monday’s election day.

-Richard Zussman is an Online Journalist for Global BC based at the B.C.
+Richard Zussman is a reporter for Global BC based at the B.C.
 Legislature.
 He joined Global BC in 2018.

 Richard has a Masters in Broadcast Journalism from the Newhouse School at Syracuse University.
 He has a Bachelor of Arts from Queen’s University.

 He has co-authored a book on B.C. politics that chronicles the events in and around the 2017 confidence vote and end of B.C.
 Liberal dynasty.

 He previous served as the Provincial Affairs reporter for CBC BC.

 Richard lives in Victoria with his wife and journalist Liza Yuzda and their daughter and son.

 Currently, large foreign-flagged passenger vessels are not permitted to make consecutive U.S. port stops without a foreign stop in between.

 As of Oct.
 26, all health-care workers in the province must be fully immunized against COVID-19 or receive an exemption from the provincial health officer.